-The first time launch will prompt you to enter your API key, base URL, and choose the user who will be notified when actions like syncing are a success or failure.
+The first time you open it, you will be prompted to enter your API key, base URL, and choose the user who will be notified when actions like syncing are a success or failure.

 You can find the API key in the API Access section within your zkipster ‘Account Settings.’

 Please note: It is possible to regenerate the API key if you need to for security reasons, and this would then need to be updated in your Salesforce connection.

 The base URL is currently https://api.zkipster.com/v1 (also available in zkipster’s API documentation via the API Access section in Account Settings).

 Once saved, you will get a green confirmation message saying Configured Successfully.
 If there are any errors, make sure that the URL and/or API key are correct.

 Please note: If you do not see this screen at all, you should ensure you have set up your own custom Salesforce domain.
 For zkipster, this is zkipster.salesforce.com.

 Once the API is saved, you should perform a manual sync to establish the connection between the two systems.
 Still within ‘zkipster Setup,’ click on the manual sync tab and initiate the sync.
 You can choose to include past events; however, for the first sync, it is recommended that you don’t as this will slow the process down.

 When the sync has been completed, any upcoming events will now show in Salesforce.

 You can check by going to ‘zkipster Events’ and select to view ‘All Events.’
 You can also drill down to Guest Lists and Guests.
 At this stage, only default zkipster guest fields will show for any guest that has been created by the sync.